captclearleft/Raspberry-Pi-Shell-Button-Shutdown/README.md

 add your shell execute command at the end above exit 0 with an ambersand (&) or above other commands with an ambersand (&) like this :

-#!/bin/sh -e

-#rc.local

-#This script is executed at the end of each multiuser runlevel.
-#Make sure that the script will "exit 0" on success or any other
-#value on error.
-#
-#In order to enable or disable this script just change the execution
-#bits.

-#By default this script does nothing.

 timedatectl set-ntp true &
 sh /usr/scripts/test7.sh &
 exit 0

 NOTES:
 #CHIP 0 is for pi 4